-A tireless advocate for indigenous culture, Pat Jolly has made her mark as a photographer, arts educator, video producer and promoter of creative talent.
+A tireless advocate for local culture, Pat Jolly has made her mark as a photographer, arts educator, video producer and promoter of creative talent.
 Also well known for her impish joie de vivre, she grew up just a stone’s throw from the city’s primary Mardi Gras parade thoroughfare and remembers how the smoke from railroad flares and flambeau carriers—men wielding rows of kerosene burners mounted on poles with polished backboards to reflect the flames—would billow backward, so the parade floats would emerge from smoky darkness, to spellbinding effect.
-Her nicknames—Jollyllama, the Funtrepreneur and the Night Mayor—testify to her determination to enjoy life to the fullest.

 The advocate as “fun-trepreneur”